-The BIG-IP provides three interfaces for remote administrators that communicate over HTTPS:

-Configuration Utility, iControl API, and iControl REST API.
+The BIG-IP provides three interfaces for remote administrators that communicate over HTTPS: Configuration Utility, iControl API, and iControl REST API.
 HTTP over TLS (HTTPS) is an applicationlevel protocol for distributed, collaborative, hypermedia information systems transmitted over a TLS connection.
-The TOE implements HTTPS per RFC 2818, HTTP over TLS.
-Checking the validity of peer certificates is described in Section 7.3.2.
+Checking the validity of peer certificates is described in Section 7.4.2.